A Thousand Miles

+"A Thousand Miles" (originally titled "Interlude") is the debut single of American pop singer Vanessa Carlton.
+Written by Carlton and produced by Curtis Schweitzer and Ron Fair, the song was released to American radio in February 2002 by A&M Records as the lead single from Carlton's first album, Be Not Nobody (2002).

+The song originated in a piano riff that Carlton wrote in 1998, titled "Interlude".
+She later recorded a demo tape of the full song, which reached Fair at A&M Records.
+Its production was reworked to include an orchestra section, and it was retitled "A Thousand Miles" at Fair's insistence.
+To promote the song, an accompanying music video was released, featuring Carlton playing the piano while it moves through Los Angeles.
+It was also featured in the films Legally Blonde (2001), and White Chicks (2004).

-"A Thousand Miles" (originally titled "Interlude") is the debut single by American pop singer Vanessa Carlton.
-Produced by Curtis Schweitzer and Ron Fair, the song was released as the lead single for Carlton's album Be Not Nobody (2002).
-First released to US radio in February 2002, it became Carlton's biggest hit in the United States and her only single to reach the top 10 of the Billboard Hot 100, peaking at number five.
-The song also experienced commercial success worldwide, reaching number one in Australia, the top five in Ireland, and the top 10 in the United Kingdom, France, Italy, and the Netherlands.
+"A Thousand Miles" received critical acclaim, with reviewers praising Carlton's vocals and the song's composition.
+It was nominated for three Grammy Awards at the 45th Annual Grammy Awards, including Record of the Year.
+The song was commercially successful, becoming Carlton's biggest hit in the United States and her only single to reach the top 10 of the Billboard Hot 100, peaking at number five.
+It also reached number one in Australia, number three in Ireland, and the top 10 in the United Kingdom, France, Italy, the Netherlands, and New Zealand.

-Background

-"A Thousand Miles" is a piano-driven pop song supported by a string orchestral arrangement.
-Carlton says that the song was inspired by a crush she had on a Juilliard student (who is now a "very famous actor") whom she met while she was attending The School of American Ballet.
-She further stated that because she never actually spoke to her crush due to her shyness, she felt like she had "a better chance of falling up than ever having a relationship with this person".

-She has also called the song "a combination of reality and fantasy.
-It's about a love that so consumes you that you do anything for it.
-That's how I felt at that time."

-Composition and recording
+Background and recording

-"A Thousand Miles" is written in the key of B major and composed with a tempo of 95 beats per minute.
-Carlton wrote the song's piano riff in the summer of 1998 at her parents' house in Philadelphia; her mother, who had been listening to her, said, "Vanessa, that's a hit song."
+Carlton wrote the song's piano riff in the summer of 1998 at her parents' house in Philadelphia; her mother Heidi Lee, who had been listening to her, said, "Vanessa, that's a hit song."
 Carlton was unable to finish the song because of a case of writer's block, and did not return to it for several months.
 While looking for a record label that would sign her, Carlton played the beginning of the song for a record producer, who said, "You have to finish that."
 She returned to her parents' home and finished it in an hour one evening, naming it "Interlude."
+She told VH1 in 2004, "I just sit down and write my songs ...
+It just kind of happened and it will never happen again like that."